code-not-found/code-not-found.github.io/_posts/json-api/2017-04-14-json-api-katharsis-spring-boot-example.md

 1. ResourceRepositoryV2 for a resource
 2. RelationshipRepositoryV2 resp.
 BulkRelationshipRepositoryV2 for resource relationships

 For our Greeting resource we will create a GreetingRepositoryImpl which extends the ResourceRepositoryBase implmentation of the ResourceRepositoryV2 repository interface.
 This base repository will be used by Katharsis to operate on the resource.
-The implementation consists of five basic methods which provide CRUD operation for a resource and two parameters: the first is a type of a resource and the second is the type of the resource’s identifier.
+The implementation consists of five basic methods which provide CRUD operation for a resource and two parameters: the first is a type of a resource and the second is the type of the resource's identifier.

 For this example we will use a HashMap to store the greetings and in the constructor we already populate the Map with a greeting that contains <var>'Hello World!</var> as content.